 We are Robb Kendrick and Jeannie Ralston, and we have a world-class dream for our sons—literally.
 The world as their class.

-We’ve always loved the idea of experiential learning, and initially, the plan was to spend a year traveling with Gus and Jeb, ages 15 and 13, unleashing them from desks so they can learn about history, natural sciences, geography, architecture and cultures first-hand.
-But we had so much fun the first year that we decided to extend this wonderful time for another school year.
+We’ve always loved the idea of experiential learning, and initially, the plan was to spend a year traveling with Gus and Jeb, then 11 and 9, unleashing them from desks so they can learn about history, natural sciences, geography, architecture and cultures first-hand.
+But we had so much fun the first year that we decided to extend this wonderful time for another school year (and then another–up until they were 14 and 12.)

 Traveling and learning are addictive.